forkoz/radioddity_gd-77_cps/README.md

-# radioddity_gd-77_cps2.0.5
+# DM1801 CPS made from GD77 CPS
-Work to enhance and improve the Radioddity GD-77 CPS, based on reverse engineering the official exe
+Its brand new so there may be bugs.
+But I'll be testing it and having a go.
+DM1801 is based on the <3.0.5 code plugs.

 ## Bugs fixed